MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ### From Visual Studio

-You can initiate PRs directly from Visual Studio.
+You can create PRs directly from Visual Studio.

 1. [Connect to your project from Visual Studio](../../organizations/projects/connect-to-projects.md).